-- a) Stop engine and remove spark plug wire(s).
-Check air pressure in tires; recommended tire pressure is: rear, 12 to 16 psi; pneumatic casters, 22 psi. - b) Inflate tires to pressures stated above.
+- a) Stop engine and wait for all moving parts to stop.
+Remove spark plug wire(s).
+Check air pressure in drive tires; recommended tire pressure is: 12 to 16 psi. - b) Inflate tires to pressures stated above.
 Measure circumference of each drive tire.
 Adjust tire pressures within the above range to try to make tire circumferences match as closely as possible.